jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 ### PySpark Shell
-We've created a separate `pipeline-pyspark.sh` script for the sole purpose of pre-configuring `--jars` and `--packages` to include things like the following:
+We've created a separate `pipeline-pyspark-shell.sh` script for the sole purpose of pre-configuring `--jars` and `--packages` to include things like the following:

 * MySQL JDBC Connector jar used to access the MySQL Hive Metastore
 * Any custom file readers like [spark-csv](https://github.com/databricks/spark-csv)